Advice & Support: Staff members being a witness at court

 You should be given a day and time to attend court.
 Magistrates’ courts often list cases for either 10.00am or 2.00pm.
 Within the court building, there are likely to be several courtrooms, each hearing a range of cases.

-If you are appearing as a witness at a magistrates’ court trial, the court may have allowed more time for this: It may be that there are only one or two cases scheduled in that courtroom on that day.
+If you are appearing as a witness at a magistrates’ court trial, the court may have allowed more time for this: there might be only one or two cases scheduled in that courtroom on that day.
 Even still, no one can be certain how long you’ll wait before giving your evidence.

 Crown courts can also be unpredictable and involve lots of waiting.